 On this page:

-The UITS Research Storage team will retire the Indiana University Research File System (RFS) in January of 2017.
-Given the age of the system's hardware, a recent decline in development of the OpenAFS file system, and other limitations, UITS has determined the RFS will be unable in the future to reliably provide the high levels of storage capacity, security, and performance that IU researchers require.
+UITS will decommission the Research File System (RFS) the week of January 2, 2017.
+Given the age of the system's hardware, a recent decline in development of the OpenAFS file system, and other limitations, the UITS Research Storage team has determined the RFS will be unable in the future to reliably provide the high levels of storage capacity, security, and performance that Indiana University researchers require.

 Retirement of the RFS is following this timeline: